rcap107/retrieve-merge-predict/index.markdown

 layout: home
 ---
-This repository contains the code for implementing and running the pipeline described in the paper "Retrieve, Merge, Predict: Augmenting Tables with Data Lakes
+This repository contains the code for implementing and running the pipeline described in the paper "Retrieve, Merge, Predict: Augmenting Tables with Data Lakes".
-(Experiment, Analysis & Benchmark Paper).

 ## [Accessing the resources](docs/resources)
 ## [Installing the requirements](docs/installation)